mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 ## 2. Issues and solutions

-While setting up and building a Maven project, several problems may occur.
+While setting up and building a Maven project, several issues may occur.
-I partly documented these problems in the [Issues and solutions section](../basic_maven_project_intellij#2-issues-and-solutions) of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).
+I partly documented these issues in the [Issues and solutions section](../basic_maven_project_intellij#2-issues-and-solutions) of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij).

 Additional problems may occur when trying to execute a JAR created using Maven.
-I describe the problems related to the [Maven JAR plugin](#21-maven-jar-plugin-issues), including possible solutions.
+I describe the issues related to the [Maven JAR plugin](#21-maven-jar-plugin-issues), including possible solutions, below.

 ### 2.1 Maven JAR plugin issues